-After initial recognition, trade payables and interest-bearing loans and borrowings are subsequently measured at amortised cost using the effective interest (EIR) method.
+After initial recognition, trade payables are subsequently measured at amortised cost using the effective interest (EIR) method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.

 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in profit or loss.